 The truth is that it’s possible a lefty can win at the Masters, but it’s still highly unlikely.

-Who are the Masters favorites in 2021?
+Who are the Masters favorites?

 How to bet on the Masters

 You can bet on the Masters at online sportsbooks in US states where that’s legal in all kinds of ways.
 You can place a futures bet on the winner ahead of the tournament, and place an outright bet when it starts and throughout.
 Of course, these odds will change based on recent performance and the current leaderboard, but you lock in the currently posted odds when you place your bet.

 You can also bet on a golfer to take the overall lead after the first round or one golfer versus a group, like 2/3 balls, where you pick one golfer to do the best out of a set group of three.
 Plus, you can pick a golfer to finish in the top three, four, five, 10 or even 20 at adjusted Masters betting odds.